-Malware is often obfuscated to hinder analysis efforts, so the course will equip you with the skills to unpack executable files.
-You will learn how to dump such programs from memory with the help of a debugger and additional specialized tools, and how to rebuild the files' structure to bypass the packer's protection.
-You will also learn how to examine malware that exhibits rootkit functionality to conceal its presence on the system, employing code analysis and memory forensics approaches to examining these characteristics.
+Malware is often obfuscated to hinder analysis efforts, so the course will equip you with the skills to unpack malicious Windows executables.
+You will learn how to dump such programs from memory or otherwise bypass the packer's protection with the help of a debugger and additional specialized tools.
+You will also learn how to examine malware that performs code injection and API hooking to conceal its presence on the system or interfere with information flow.

 FOR610 malware analysis training also teaches how to handle malicious software that attempts to safeguard itself from analysis.
-You will learn how to recognize and bypass common self-defensive measures, including code injection, sandbox evasion, flow misdirection, and other measures.
+You will learn how to recognize and bypass common self-defensive measures, including "fileless" techniques, sandbox evasion, flow misdirection, debugger detection, and other anti-analysis measures.